omnit3a/Jenny/Readme.md

 4. You will now be running the program the you specified

 ## How to add a new feature to Jenny
-1. Add the code for the instruction to the "src.Instructions" package
+1. Add the code for the instruction to the "com.src.Instructions" package
 2. Add the switch-case for the instruction to the Main.java file
 3. Add the entry for the amount of tokens needed for the instruction to the InstructionValues.tokens hashmap